Trading The W Pattern

-In the current age of trading, we can find many tools and guides to get more profit.
+In the current age of trading, we can find many tools or forex trading guide to get more profit.
 One of the most widely used tools are the price graphs to determine the best points for a trade.
 Many traders are studying the charts by different means, like for example technical or intuitive.

 The price behaviour can produce various formations on the charts, such as the popular head & shoulders, triangles, wedges, flags, etc. Among the classical patterns, we can also find the M and W price behaviour, which is very similar to the double tops and double bottoms.